-5. PT Conducts Stakeholder Process on Draft RFP & Draft Form Contract, Revises & Finalizes RFP-Related Documents As Appropriate not an element of the draft RFP and/or draft contract, such criteria is attached as an appendix to allow for comment.
+5. PT Conducts Stakeholder Process on Draft RFP & Draft Form Contract, Revises & Finalizes RFP-Related Documents As Appropriate

+PT takes stakeholder comment on draft RFP and contract terms.19 This stakeholder input opportunity includes an opportunity to comment on the project and bid evaluation criteria identified earlier in the process.
+To the extent the project and bid evaluation criteria are not an element of the draft RFP and/or draft contract, such criteria is attached as an appendix to allow for comment.
 Stakeholder comment opportunity increases overall length of time to complete process however it is likely to improve RFP-related documents.
 It may also assist the PT in addressing preemptively potential legal challenges.
 The Legal Subteam advises on the type and extent, if any, of stakeholder input requirements in state statutes.